 Our Student Enterprise team can also help you start your own business and develop valuable entrepreneurial skills.

-Alex Marchant is a Lecturer in Psychology and Course Director of the MSc Psychology.
+Alex Marchant is a Senior Lecturer in Psychology and Course Director of the MSc Psychology.

 Ian Albery is Professor of Psychology and Director of Research and Enterprise for the School of Applied Sciences.